samdjones/dptool/README.md

 ## Build From Source (go get)

-If you want to download and build from source, you will need the Go toolchain.
+If you want to download and build/install from source (snapshot), you will need the Go toolchain.

     $ go get github.com/samdjones/dptool